 A more robust and effective media advertising and rider engagement strategy is required by manufacturers.
-One that compliments and enhances the marketing efforts of their dealers.
-There’s so much excitement and fun to motorcycles!
-Every facet of the rider experience is amazing in my book and that has got to be better communicated to a wider group of aspiring riders.
+One that complements and enhances the marketing efforts of their dealers.
+For example, data gathered from consumer insights suggests that motorcycle companies absolutely need to be taking more steps to embrace digital marketing techniques.
+Social media for example provides a fantastic platform to gather data about potential customers.
+Besides, there’s so much excitement and fun to motorcycles!
+Every facet of the rider experience is amazing in my book and that has got to be better communicated to a wider group of aspiring riders both online and offline.

 When was the last time you saw a 30 second TV commercial showing a group of riders enjoying a ride together down a scenic mountain road or parking their motorcycles in front of their favorite breakfast diner on a weekend morning?

 OEMs and dealerships need to begin proactively championing motorcycling as part of the great outdoors that can be enjoyed by the entire family.
 The kids overtime, with early exposure to positive motorcycle experiences, will themselves likely be buyers of bikes as they get older and introduce the sport to their children.
 I highly recommend OEMs at least double their marketing and sales budgets to promote motorcycling as a recreational outdoor experience that can be enjoyed by the whole family.